 For remote employees who work outside of California, the applicable state and local leave laws of the employee’s state of residence apply.
 To the extent any provision in this policy conflicts with applicable state or local leave laws, such applicable laws will apply.
 However, if such laws provide for less generous leave and benefits than those provided for under this policy, employees will still be eligible for the leave and benefits outlined above, which will run concurrently with any applicable state or local leave or benefits entitlements.

 For remote employees who work outside of the United States, country or local leave laws will apply.
 Leave administration will be done through Remote.

 Inspired by GitLab’s Family and Friends Day, Meltano has made Family and Friends Day a regular part of the culture.
+These will often align with major holidays and observances to allow for 3 or 4 day weekends.
 On these days, we will close the doors to the Meltano virtual office, reschedule all meetings, and have a publicly visible shutdown.
 Taking the day off is strongly encouraged if your role allows it.
 If you are on call or need to work during the scheduled Friends and Family Day, please select another day that works best for your schedule.

 The customer support & escalation policy during these days is TBD.